JamesWWilson/JamesWWilson.github.io/_posts/2020-04-19-Jeopardy-Contestants-Case-Study-Pt-2.md

 A wide range of occupations are represented in our sample of Jeopardy contestants.
 Within our range of contestants, there are approximately 1,317 distinct careers held by individual contestants.

 Doing the grunt work, we can go ahead and group each of these occupations into a 'job category'.
 For instance, a '10th grade english teacher' and 'violin teacher' are categorized as just 'teacher', and occupations such as 'public health doctor' and 'emergency physician' are grouped as simply 'physician'.
-Doing so presents us with a count of 33 distinct job categories[1].
+Doing so presents us with a count of 33 distinct job categories [1^].

 So which career paths appear most often on Jeopardy?